nilTheDev/jdbc-article/README.md

-# How to Access Database with Kotlin
+# How to Access Databases with Kotlin using JDBC: The Fundamentals

+This article is an introduction  to database interaction with Kotlin.
+Roughly, it tries to answer the following questions,
+1. What is JDBC?
+And how to use it with Kotlin?
+2. What is a JDBC URL?
-An article on how to use JDBC to establish database connection and execute SQL queries.
+3. How to establish a connection with a database and execute SQL queries.
+4. What is connection pooling and how to implement it with HikariCP?